 Atlantic Canada - Key Selling Points

-Close Proximity to the US: Atlantic Canada is closer than you may think.
-Travel to the region is easy, with non-stop flights from New York, Boston and Philadelphia, easy access by road, ferry, rail or cruise to Atlantic Canada.
+Close Proximity to the UK: Atlantic Canada is closer to Europe than any other part of North America.
+Travel to the region is easy, with non-stop flights from London to Halifax, Nova Scotia in just six hours.

 Coastal Destination: With over 43,000 kilometers of diverse coastline, there's something for every water lover: warm water swimming, boat tours, long walks on uncrowded beaches, nature viewing on a grand scale and hiking high above the arms of the sea.

 Whale Watching and Wildlife Experiences: Quality whale watching tours are available in Newfoundland and Labrador, in the Bay of Fundy between New Brunswick and Nova Scotia, on Cape Breton Island in Nova Scotia, and off the coast of Grand Manan Island in New Brunswick.
 Atlantic Canada is also home to dolphins, sharks, seals, millions of seabirds and more.

 From land, visitors can spot puffins and other seabirds, moose, black and brown bears, polar bears, deer, caribou and more, all in their natural habitat.
 All four provinces offer quality wildlife viewing excursions, ideal for nature lovers and photographers.